 This new rail line, from Elbasan to Pogradec on Lake Ohrid, would be the continuation of the proposed new line Tirana – Elbasan.
 It would parallel the existing line along the Shkumbin valley, which can not be substantially upgraded.

-Click to enlarge: the proposed line Tirana – Elbasan
+Click to enlarge: new line Tirana – Elbasan in blue

-The existing 78-km line, from Elbasan to Pogradec, was built in the 1960’s and 1970’s, under Enver Hoxha.
-Given the extremely limited resources of Communist Albania, it is not surprising that line speed is 40 km/h at most.
-The line’s utility is limited at present, because the planned connections to Kičevo (Macedonia) and/or Florina (Greece) were never built.
-The line does not even reach Pogradec itself: the station is about 5 km north of the town.
+The now disused line from Elbasan to Pogradec (78-km), was built in the 1960’s and 1970’s with extremely limited resources.
+The planned connections to Kičevo (Macedonia) and/or Florina (Greece) were never added.
+The line did not even reach Pogradec itself: the station was about 5 km north of the town.

 Because the region is thinly populated, the line had only 8 stations: Elbasan, Mirakë, Librazhd , Xhyrë, Qukës, Përrenjas, Lin, and Memelisht (the Pogradec station).
-On the new line, regional trains would serve only the district capital Librazhd (population circa 15 000, with about 80 000 in the district).
+On the new line, regional trains would serve only Librazhd (municipal population 30 000).
 All other stations would be served by the existing line, and are not a constraint on the new alignment.
-All trains would stop at Pogradec (population about 50 000).
-It is a district capital, and the only significant lake resort on the west shore of Lake Ohrid.
+All trains would stop at Pogradec (municipal population 60 000), the only significant lake resort on the west shore of Lake Ohrid.
 The total population of the lake basin is approaching 200 000, and tourism is growing.

 The existing line follows the Shkumbin river valley, as far as to Qukës.
 At Elbasan, the valley is broad, but after 10 km, it narrows to a gorge.
 About 40 km further, the line leaves this valley.
 It climbs to a small basin at Përrenjas, and from there to the larger basin of Lake Ohrid.